 The criminal justice program at the University of Maryland was established in 1969.
 Today its reach extends all the way to China, as they have a master’s degree program at the Nanjing Normal University Law School.
 Consistently listed as one of the top doctoral programs for criminology in the country, the University of Maryland is a great place to begin a criminal justice education.
 Their programs are held at three separate campuses, so which degree you are interested in obtaining will decide which campus you will attend.

 Much of what makes the criminology program at the University of Albany so effective is its expansive coverage of the topic of criminal justice.
 Where some degree programs focus on the types of social issues which cause criminal activity and other programs discuss enforcement of laws to prevent or punish, the criminology program at the University of Albany looks at the issue of crime and justice as a one subject.
 They incorporate the cultural issues related to crime as well as the prevention of crime and enforcement of laws into their curriculum ensuring students are given a well-rounded education on the subject.

 10. University of Missouri-St. Louis

-The emphasis on the education offered at Missouri’s Department of Criminology and Criminal Justice is an openness with the public.
-Research is completed in real world situations, sharing of findings in peer-reviewed publications is expected of all faculty and a commitment to intensive training by all students are all facets of the program.
+The emphasis on the education offered at Missouri’s Department of Criminology and Criminal Justice is openness with the public.
+Research is completed in real-world situations, sharing of findings in peer-reviewed publications is expected of all faculty and a commitment to intensive training by all students are all facets of the program.
 The faculty members at the University of Missouri are employed within the criminal justice field, providing students an in-depth and realistic look at the work environment they will be facing.